top of page

-Maura is currently working on a Ph.D. in Art History at The Graduate Center, CUNY, with a focus on the history of photography and the Maghrib regions.
-She is a lecturer in the Art Department at Brooklyn College, and a credentialed educator through the American Council on Education in College Instruction.
-She is a member of the Photography Network, American Institute for Maghrib Studies, Le Centre d’Etudes Maghrébines à Tunis, and The Centre d’Etudes Maghrébines en Algérie.
+I am a lecturer in the Art Department at Brooklyn College and Bronx Community College, and a credentialed educator through the American Council on Education in College Instruction.
+I am a member of the Photography Network, American Institute for Maghrib Studies, Le Centre d’Etudes Maghrébines à Tunis, and The Centre d’Etudes Maghrébines en Algérie.

-Before coming to the Graduate Center, Maura worked at the Frye Art Museum in Seattle as a gallery guide and educator.
-She has held positions at several art galleries in New York, including Gagosian Gallery and Marlborough Gallery, where she learned many practical exhibition planning skills but also witnessed the art world's Machiavellian abuse of power.
-She is an organizer who has done legal support work for protestors and political prisoners and is passionate about supporting projects related to anarchafeminism.
+Before coming to the Graduate Center, I worked at the Frye Art Museum in Seattle as a gallery guide and educator.
+I've held positions at several art galleries in New York, including Gagosian Gallery and Marlborough Gallery.
+I am also an organizer who has done legal support work for protestors and political prisoners and am passionate about supporting projects related to anarchafeminism.

 bottom of page